 Asher Kaufman (Ph.D.
 Brandeis University, 2000) joined the University of Notre Dame faculty in August 2005.
-Prior to that, he taught at the Hebrew University, Jerusalem.
+Prior to coming to Notre Dame, Kaufman taught at the Hebrew University, Jerusalem.
 From 2000 to 2004, he was a research fellow at the Harry S. Truman Research Institute for the Advancement of Peace, and headed its Middle East Unit in 2004-05.
-Kaufman was appointed director of doctoral of studies at the Kroc Institute in January 2011.

 Kaufman is the author of Contested Frontiers: Cartography, Sovereignty, and Conflict at the Syria, Lebanon, Israel Tri-Border Region (2014) from the Woodrow Wilson Center Press in association with Johns Hopkins University Press.
 He also is the author of Reviving Phoenicia: The Search for Identity in Lebanon I.B.
 Tauris, 2004), a history of modern Lebanese national identity.
 His published articles focus on the evolution of Hizbullah (the Shi‘ite radical movement in Lebanon), Israeli policy in the Middle East, and various boundary disputes in the region.